Notes / Build logs

 Problem

-The live Twitch room and the movie queue were trying to serve different jobs: watching the stream, reading bot commands, browsing titles, and copying valid vote text.
+The Twitch room and movie queue had different jobs: watch, read commands, browse titles, and copy votes.

 What changed

-Kept movie-night.html focused on the stream and bot flow, then moved title discovery into movie-library.html with search, result counts, lazy posters, copyable !vote commands, and a no-JavaScript list.
+Kept movie-night.html focused on the stream and moved search, posters, copyable !vote, and no-JS list to movie-library.html.

 Technical takeaway